 Those sleepless nights in the early weeks of your baby’s life can be one of the most challenging aspects of parenthood.
 Some babies have a wonderful long stretch of sleep in the day then wake every hour in the night searching for food and others wake the whole house screaming whilst waiting for their 2am bottle.
 Sleep deprivation can really take its toll on already tired parents and many question if there’s anything they could be doing differently to aid their baby’s nighttime sleeping pattern.

-According to some, dream feeding may be the remedy for those longer chunks of sleep you’ve been so desperate for.
+According to some, dream feeding a baby may be the remedy for those longer chunks of sleep you’ve been so desperate for.
 We will explore what dream feeding is, the benefits of implementing a dream feed as well as how to carry out a successful dream feed.

 What is dream feeding?